bullhorn/invenias-api-docs/source/index.html.md

 To create a new integration, use the `POST /api/v1/thirdpartyapplications` endpoint using Swagger.

 <aside class="notice">
-Please note, you must have a licensed Invenias User Account and be in the ‘System Administrator' permission group to perform this operation.
+Please note, you must have a licensed Invenias User Account and be in the 'System Administrator' permission group to perform this operation.
 </aside>

 Before you can use the `POST /api/v1/thirdpartyapplications` endpoint, you need to enter an `api_key` in the field at the top right-hand corner of the Swagger page.
 To do this, simply double click into the `api_key` field, which will generate one automatically.
 This will prompt you to log in if you're not already logged in.